 Our home country of England is famous for its royal family and history.
 In particular, Windsor is a popular town for tourists, and for good reason.
-There are plenty of exciting things to do on a weekend in Windsor, and you might even catch a glimpse of the Queen!
+There are plenty of exciting things to do in Windsor, and you might even catch a glimpse of the Queen!

 Less than 25 miles from central London, and only 10 miles from Heathrow airport, Windsor is the perfect place to spend a few days soaking in British culture.
 Enjoy great British food, interesting history and plenty of pubs too!